peter-fu/jacoco4sbt/readme.md

+# Customization

+For a SBT project with sub projects, when testing the main project, jacoco4sbt will also generate coverage report for the classes in sub projects, just like it's one huge project.

 # jacoco4sbt - Code Coverage via JaCoCo in sbt

 This is an [sbt](http://scala-sbt.org/) and [Typesafe Activator](https://typesafe.com/activator) plugin for code coverage analysis via [JaCoCo](http://www.eclemma.org/jacoco/).